EolnMsuk/AntiDarkSword-rootful/README.md

 AntiDarkSword is an advanced iOS security tweak designed to harden jailbroken devices against WebKit and iMessage-based exploits.
 It significantly reduces your device's attack surface by neutralizing common vectors used in one-click and zero-click attacks.

+---

 ## 🔍 How the Protection Works (Allow-By-Default)

 To protect yourself, you must go into the tweak settings and explicitly **RESTRICT** the apps you want to lock down.
 You can do this manually by selecting specific apps, or by enabling the built-in **Preset Rules** tiers.

-*Note: Restricting an app means it will no longer be able to run interactive web elements.
-Web pages will still load text and images (HTML/CSS), but apps built with native UI like YouTube and Discord will continue to function normally.*
+> **Note:** Restricting an app means it will no longer be able to run interactive web elements.
+Web pages will still load text and images (HTML/CSS), but apps built with native UI like YouTube and Discord will continue to function normally.

+---

 ## ✨ Features

 * **WebKit Hardening:** Forcibly disables JavaScript execution, inline media playback, Picture-in-Picture, WebGL, WebRTC (peer connections), and local file access within targeted web views.
 * **iMessage Mitigation:** Defends against BlastPass/FORCEDENTRY-style attacks by disabling automatic attachment downloading and preview generation.
-* **Tiered Protection:**
-  * **Level 1:** Protects native Apple apps and services.
+* **Tiered Protection (Level 1):** Protects native Apple apps and services.
-  * **Level 2:** Expands protection to major third-party browsers and social media apps.
+* **Tiered Protection (Level 2):** Expands protection to major third-party browsers and social media apps.
-  * **Level 3:** Locks down critical system daemons to prevent daemon-level zero-clicks.
+* **Tiered Protection (Level 3):** Locks down critical system daemons to prevent daemon-level zero-clicks.
 * **Custom Targeting:** Manually specify bundle IDs or process names to restrict specific apps or background tasks.

-## ⚠️ Warning
+> ⚠️ **Warning:**

-Even level 1 disables email / text previews of files, you have to hold the file down and save to files to view it.
-Enabling Level 3 restricts critical background daemons (like imagent and mediaserverd).
-Level 3 may break media playback.
-Only enable this level if you understand to disable if any issues.
+> Even **Level 1** disables email / text previews of files (you must hold the file down and save to Files to view it).
+Enabling **Level 3** restricts critical background daemons (like `imagent` and `mediaserverd`) and may break media playback.
+Only enable this level if you understand how to disable it if any issues arise.

+---

 ## 🛑 Mitigated Exploits

 By disabling WebKit and JavaScriptCore attack vectors, this tweak prevents several known exploit chains:

 * **DarkSword:** Full-chain, JavaScript-based exploit kit (iOS 18.4 – 18.7).
 * **Coruna:** JavaScript-reliant iOS exploit kit (iOS 13.0 – 17.2.1).
 * **Predator:** Safari JavaScript 1-click spyware (Versions before iOS 16.7).